digitalfabrik/integreat-cms/docs/src/management-commands.rst

 **Options:**

 * ``REGION_SLUG``: Region to fetch page accesses for, must have statistics activated.
 If non provided, page accesses from all regions with statistics activated will be fetched
+* ``SYNC``: When True page accesses will be fetched as a synchronous process.
+If not provided or False, page accesses are fetched via celery.

 Create new commands